urwid/urwid/docs/tutorial/index.rst

   backgrounds, because only the high colors will be used.
 A real application should define values for all the modes in their palette.
-Valid foreground, background and setting values are documented in the :class:`~urwid.display_common.AttrSpec` class.
+Valid foreground, background and setting values are documented in the :class:`AttrSpec` class.

-* :class:`~urwid.widget.Divider` widgets are used to create blank lines, colored with :class:`~urwid.decoration.AttrMap`.
+* :class:`Divider` widgets are used to create blank lines, colored with :class:`AttrMap`.

-* A :class:`~urwid.container.Pile` widget arranges the
+* A :class:`Pile` widget arranges the
-  :class:`~urwid.widget.Divider` widgets above and below our text.
+  :class:`Divider` widgets above and below our text.

-* Behind the scenes our :class:`urwid.main_loop.MainLoop` class has created a :class:`urwid.raw_display.Screen` object for drawing the screen.
-The program is put into 256-color mode by using the screen object's :meth:`urwid.raw_display.Screen.set_terminal_properties` method.
-This method works only when using the default :class:`urwid.raw_display.Screen` class in our :class:`urwid.main_loop.MainLoop`.
+* Behind the scenes our :class:`MainLoop` class has created a :class:`Screen` object for drawing the screen.
+The program is put into 256-color mode by using the screen object's :meth:`raw_display.Screen.set_terminal_properties` method.
+This method works only when using the default :class:`raw_display.Screen` class in our :class:`MainLoop`.

 .. image:: highcolors1.png